headbase-app/headbase/README.md

 ## About
 > [!WARNING]
-> This project is in active development and not ready for general use.
+> This project is in active development and not ready for use.
 You're welcome to explore at your own risk, but expect bugs, missing docs, incomplete features etc!

 Headbase is an exploration of [local-first software](https://www.inkandswitch.com/essay/local-first) and [malleable systems](https://malleable.systems).
-The goal isn't to create a "notes app" or a "task management" app, but to develop primitives that users can build their own experience with while retaining control and agency over their own data.
+The goal isn't to create a "notes app" or a "task management" app, but to develop foundations for users to build their own experience while retaining control and agency over their own data.

-**SUPPORTED PLATFORMS**: The target platforms are Linux, MacOS and Android.
+**SUPPORTED PLATFORMS**: Linux (Ubuntu), MacOS and Android.
 Windows and iOS support is planned, but not a current priority early in development.

 **For users:**
 - [Install](docs/user-guide/install.md)